LiamEdwards931/Project1-LetsGame/README.md

 - **lighthouse score**

 ![Screenshot of website score on lighthouse](readme/images/lighthouse-score.png)

 - lower score on performance due to the file size of the background images.
 - Accesibility score is high due to the contrast of colors and the backgrounds set on containers to ensure good visibility for all content.

 ## Deployment

 - This site was deployed through Github pages the steps to do so are as follows:
-  - Git add . - in the codeanywhere terminal
-  - Git commit -m"with message of what you are committing"
-  - Git Push - Pushes the code to Git Hub
   - Go to repository of the website you are working on.
   - Go to the settings option.
   - Scroll down to the pages section on the left hand side.